jimthompson5802/gh_copilot/codex/capital_markets/README.md

 ![Sample Plot](./images/stock_returns2.png)

 ## Observations
-While the generated code is similar, there are differences in the volitiaty and put option calculations that require an knowledgeable perons to resolve.
+While the generated code is similar, there are differences in the volatility and put option calculations that require an knowledgeable perons to resolve.

 ## Volatility computation:
 ### Copilot Chat version